 By default, Mavericks uses natural scrolling, which means things move in the opposite direction from "traditional" scrolling.
 To understand this, let's compare traditional and natural scrolling:

-- Traditional scrolling: When you're viewing a web page, you can scroll down by using a downward swipe on your trackpad (using two fingers), Magic Mouse, or the scroll wheel on a more traditional mouse.
+- Traditional scrolling: When you're viewing a webpage, you can scroll down by using a downward swipe on your trackpad (using two fingers), Magic Mouse, or the scroll wheel on a more traditional mouse.
 Your web browser's scroll bar moves down, but the content on the page moves up.
-This is the way that most computers handle scrolling.
+This is the way most computers handle scrolling.

-If you've never used natural scrolling before, natural scrolling may seem awkward at first.
-However, since it mimics the way that mobile devices work, it may not take long to get used to it.
-You can switch between natural and traditional scrolling in your mouse or trackpad settings, to see which one you prefer.
+If you've never used natural scrolling before, it may seem awkward at first.
+However, since it mimics the way mobile devices work it may not take very long to get used to it.
+You can switch between natural and traditional scrolling in your mouse or trackpad settings to see which one you prefer.

-- Click the Apple icon and select System Preferences.
+- Click the Apple icon, then select System Preferences.